its-essential-meaning/its-essential-meaning/manuscript/markdown/birth-decay-and-death.md

-*maranābhibhū*.[^conq] To him applies: "Calm and unclouded, peaceful, freed of 1onging, he hath crossed over birth and decay, I say" -- *santo vidhūmo anīgho nirāso atāri so jātijaranti brūmī'ti*.[^brumi] When Ananda attained at Arahatship he said of himself, "Gone to the end of birth and death he bears the final frame" -- *dhāreti antimaṁ dehaṁ jātimaranapāragu*.[^paragu]
+*maranābhibhū*.[^conq] To him applies: "Calm and unclouded, peaceful, freed of 1onging, he hath crossed over birth and decay, I say" -- *santo vidhūmo anīgho nirāso atāri so jātijaranti brūmī'ti*.[^brumi] When Ānanda attained at Arahatship he said of himself, "Gone to the end of birth and death he bears the final frame" -- *dhāreti antimaṁ dehaṁ jātimaranapāragu*.[^paragu]